a10networks/a10networks.github.io/faq/unit-test.md

 # Unit Test

-## How to set the values for fields in antform because getFieldsValue is used in the code?
+## How do I set the values for fields in antform because getFieldsValue is used in the code?

 Solution: use setFieldsValue to set value for fields in antform